Verdone/Verdone/README.md

 ### Hi there 👋

 My name is Giuliano and I'm from Canada.
+I am a Year 2 Undergraduate Student at Concordia University pursuing a B.Eng in Software Engineering.

 <hr>